Malcolm-Jamal Warner, actor who starred as Theo in ‘The Cosby Show,’ dead at 54 - Local News 8

 CNN has reached out to representatives for Warner for further information.

 A native of New Jersey, Warner started acting at age 9, making appearances in shows like “Fame.”
-He was a young teen when he was cast as the only son of Bill Cosby’s character, Heathcliff Huxtable, in “The Cosby Show,” which ran from 1984 to 1992.
+He was a young teen when he was cast as the only son of Bill Cosby and Phylicia Rashad’s characters, Heathcliff and Claire Huxtable, in “The Cosby Show,” which ran from 1984 to 1992.

 Warner later reflected on the legacy of the popular, Emmy-winning sitcom.